Bill Gates company starts music service for pros

-LOS ANGELES (Reuters) - Microsoft Corp co-founder Bill Gates’ privately held Corbis, which provides photos and film video for advertisers, is expanding further into entertainment by launching an online music service with songs from the four largest publishers.
+LOS ANGELES, March 6 (Reuters) - Microsoft Corp co-founder Bill Gates’ privately held Corbis, which provides photos and film video for advertisers, is expanding further into entertainment by launching an online music service with songs from the four largest publishers.

 The GreenLight Music service went live on Wednesday, with more than 1 million tracks from catalogs controlled by Warner Music, EMI Music Publishing, Universal Music and Sony ATV.